Agile, Scrum, and Kanban: What the Heck Do These Words Really Mean?

-When you talk about scrum and kanban, one frequently asked question from the crowd will be, “Which is better, scrum or kanban?”
+When you talk about scrum vs. kanban, one frequently asked question from the crowd will be, “Which is better, scrum or kanban?”
 And you won’t know what to answer because it’s like comparing apples and oranges, or asking, “Which is better, pancakes or beer?”
 Both are better.

 Kanban is a simple method that aims for just-in-time delivery while not overloading the team members.
 It is similar to scrum in that the goal is to deliver maximum value at the end, but it is much more flexible than scrum.

 Kanban was not invented by the software development community.
 In fact, it has its origins in manufacturing processes at Toyota, and it has wide usage in other spheres.
 There are no strict procedures that you should follow, and no strict way you should implement and use kanban; it is, rather, a set of principles and practices, and you can choose from these practices to suit your needs.
 But there is one most-often used implementation of kanban in software development that includes the usage of a kanban board, consisting of columns representing stages of work, and tasks.